The Danube Bike Trip

-You will cycle along the Danube until you reach Ehingen, then you will follow the valley of the ancient Danube.
-In Blaubeuren you will find the mystical Blautopf, a strong carstic spring, close to the monastery.
+You cycle along the Danube until you reach Ehingen, then you follow the valley of the ancient Danube.
+In Blaubeuren you find the mystical Blautopf, a strong carstic spring, close to the monastery.
 The beautiful Lau, a mythical mermaid, is said to inhabit the spring.
 The tower of Ulm´s cathedral can already be seen from afar.
 Around it you will find the shopping area.
 The fishing district still emanates medieval flair.

 Day 5: Ulm – Donauwörth, approx. 90 km